Small covers and the equivariant bordism classification of 2-torus manifolds: Abstract

 \section{Abstract}

-We define a differential operator on the ``dual'' algebra of the unoriented $G$-representation algebra introduced by Conner and Floyd, where $G=(\Z_2)^n$.
-With the help of $G$-colored graphs (or mod 2 GKM graphs), we may use this differential operator to give a very simply equivalent description of tom Dieck--Kosniowski--Stong localization theorem in the setting of smooth closed $n$-manifolds with effective smooth $G$-actions (also called $n$-dimensional 2-torus manifolds).
-We then apply this to study the $G$-equivariant unoriented cobordism classification of $n$-dimensional 2-torus manifolds.
-We show that the $G$-equivariant unoriented cobordism class of each $n$-dimensional 2-torus manifold contains an $n$-dimensional small cover as its representative, solving the conjecture posed in \cite{l1}.
-In addition, we also obtain that the graded noncommutative ring formed by the equivariant unoriented cobordism classes of all possible dimensional 2-torus manifolds is generated by the classes of small covers over the products of simplices.
+Associated with the Davis--Januszkiewicz theory of small covers, this paper deals with the theory of 2-torus manifolds from the viewpoint of equivariant bordism.
+We define a differential operator on the ``dual'' algebra of the unoriented $G_n$-representation algebra introduced by Conner and Floyd, where $G_n=(\Z_2)^n$.
+With the help of $G_n$-colored graphs (or mod 2 GKM graphs), we may use this differential operator to give a very simple description of tom Dieck--Kosniowski--Stong localization theorem in the setting of 2-torus manifolds.
+We then apply this to study the $G_n$-equivariant unoriented bordism classification of $n$-dimensional 2-torus manifolds.
+We show that the $G_n$-equivariant unoriented bordism class of each $n$-dimensional 2-torus manifold contains an $n$-dimensional small cover as its representative, solving the conjecture posed in \cite{l1}.
+In addition, we also obtain that the graded noncommutative ring formed by the equivariant unoriented bordism classes of 2-torus manifolds of all possible dimensions is generated by the classes of all generalized real Bott manifolds (as special small covers over the products of simplices).
+This gives a strong connection between the computation of $G_n$-equivariant bordism groups or ring and the Davis--Januszkiewicz theory of small covers.
+As a computational application, with the help of computer, we completely determine the structure of the group formed by equivariant bordism classes of all 4-dimensional 2-torus manifolds.
+Finally, we give some essential relationships among 2-torus manifolds, coloring polynomials, colored simple convex polytopes, colored graphs.